fatmakahveci/SpringBoot-BlogApp/README.md

 # A Simple Blog (Spring Boot)

-A simple blog to practice Spring Boot, ThymeLeaf, Java, MySQL, Maven, and JUnit.
+A simple blog to practice Spring Boot, ThymeLeaf, Java, Maven, and JUnit.

 ## Demo